Minqi824/ADBench/README.md

 ### Algorithms
-ADBench can be served as a great complement to the [PyOD](https://pyod.readthedocs.io/en/latest/) toolkit, providing additional deep learning anomaly detection algorithms API.
+ADBench can be served as a great complement to the [PyOD](https://pyod.readthedocs.io/en/latest/) toolkit, providing **additional deep learning anomaly detection algorithms API**.
 Compared to the previous benchmark studies, we have a larger algorithm collection with
 1. latest unsupervised AD algorithms like DeepSVDD and ECOD;
 2. SOTA semi-supervised algorithms, including DeepSAD and DevNet;